cncf/tag-env-sustainability/governance/roles.md

 - Ensure progress and status reports are communicated to the TAG representative of the project
 - Resolving conflict within the project and escalating to leadership when required
 - Outreach and recruitment for the project
-- Provide retrospective of a project to the WG
+- Provide retrospective of a project to the TAG

 ## Role of Environmental Sustainability TAG representatives